Viswanath-Rao/purple-ballgame/README.md

 # purple-ballgame
 🎮 Purple Ball Game – A fun 2D platformer made with Python &amp; Pygame!
 Control a purple ball with WASD, dodge obstacles, and use the Z key to turn invisible.
 Multiple levels, clean visuals, and smooth gameplay.

-Great for beginners in game dev!
-Run with: python3 main.py Made with 💜 in Pygame!
-✨ Key Features
+🚀 How to Play
 🎮 Simple Controls: Use W, A, S, D to move and jump.

-🫥 Invisibility Mode: Press Z to activate an invisibility skill that lets you pass through certain obstacles (with a cooldown).
+🫥 Invisibility Mode:
+Press Z to activate an invisibility skill that lets you pass through certain obstacles (with a cooldown).

 🧱 Platform Challenges: Each level presents new obstacles, layouts, and hazards.

 🏁 Goal-Oriented Gameplay: Reach the flag or door to complete a level and unlock the next.

-🎨 Colorful Aesthetic: Clean and colorful visuals to keep things fun and engaging.

-🛠️ Built with Python + Pygame: Great example for anyone learning game development with Pygame.
+🛠️ Built with Python + Pygame:
+Great example for anyone learning game development with Pygame.

-🚀 How to Run the Game
+📦 Installation & Running

-Make sure Python 3.7+ and Pygame 2.0+ are installed.
+Ensure Python 3.7+ and Pygame 2.0+ are installed:

+ pip install pygame

-Clone or copy the game folder.
+Clone or download the repository.

-Open terminal and run:

-bash
-Copy
-Edit
-cd purple_ball_game
-python3 main.py
+Navigate to the game directory and run: python3 main.py
-If pygame isn’t installed, do this first:

-bash
-Copy
-Edit
-pip3 install pygame --break-system-packages
-🧑‍💻 Who Is It For?
-Whether you're just starting out with Python or want a fun little coding challenge, this game is an excellent way to learn about:

-Sprite animation

-Collision detection

-Event handling

-Game loops and states
+🧠 Why This Game?
+This project is a perfect starting point for beginners looking to explore game development with Python.
+It covers fundamental concepts such as sprite movement, event handling, game loops, and basic game physics.
+The added invisibility mechanic introduces conditional logic and power-up mechanics, which can be extended further.

+💡 Built With

+Python 3

+Pygame Library

+Creative ideas and late-night debugging

+MADE with 💜 Amazon Q CLI